How to Explore the Bungle Bungles on a Day Tour

 What we did on our East Kimberley Round-Trip Flight from Kununurra

-From Kununurra the plane flew over the Ord River, to reach lake Argyle, a human-made lake, formed by the damming of the Ord River.
+From Kununurra the plane flew over the Ord River, to reach lake Argyle, a human-made lake, formed by the Ord River’s damming.
 It corresponds approx 27 times the size of Sydney Harbour.
-From the air you get a stunning view of the many lake inlets and islands formation.
-And we were amazed to learn that this area of North-Western Australia was completely rugged and dry, before the water system was created.
+From the air, you get a stunning view of the many lake inlets and islands formation.
+And we were amazed to learn that this area of North-Western Australia was completely rugged and dry before the water system was created.

 The morning flight was slightly bumpy due to the strong wind, making it difficult to take photos or filming.
 Once we landed at the Bellburn Airstrip of the Purnululu National Park.
 There we could stretch our legs and have a cup of tea before getting on a four-wheel-drive vehicle to the beehive-shaped-domes and world heritage site, the Bungle Bungles Ranges.
 The morning flight takes a bit over one hour from Kununurra to the national park.

-On the way to the walking trail we stopped to take pictures of the beautiful vegetation of the Bungle Bungles.
-Jools told us interesting facts, about the geological rock formations of the tiger-striped ranges, as well the significance of Purnululu to the indigenous people.
+On the way to the walking trail, we stopped to take pictures of the Bungle Bungles’ beautiful vegetation.
+Jools told us interesting facts about the geological rock formations of the tiger-striped ranges and the significance of Purnululu to the indigenous people.

 The most impressive thing about the Bungle Bungles geology and its rock formations is its extremely fragile texture.
 Below the surface of the distinctive orange-striped skin, there is a fine white underlying sandstone that can be easily wiped off with the palm of your hand.

 Can you see the white hole it from the photo?
-This is the reason why you are not allowed to climb this world heritage site, nor access any of these Aboriginal sacred sites.
+This is why you are not allowed to climb this world heritage site or access any of these Aboriginal sacred sites.